 One of the classic 4 P’s of marketing – Place.

 Aside from your website or existing channels, take some time to pick one new way to meet potential customers over the next three months.
 That could be that a local face to face networking event or a new virtual place that you have discovered your ideal clients hang out, maybe a particular Facebook group, Pinterest or trying a more targeted approach to LinkedIn.
+Now that face to face networking has been limited, take a look at some of the online groups you participate and see how you can make genuine connections that way, by offering value and sharing your expertise.

 Would you like some 1-2-1 tailored marketing support and brainstorming?